hiddencilantro/k-cookbook-frontend/README.md

 * (For Rails API) You have installed `ruby 2.6.1`, `rails 6.1.3`, and `PostgreSQL`.

-## Installing K-ookBook
+## Installing K-ookBook Wiki

-To install K-ookBook, follow these steps:
+To install K-ookBook Wiki, follow these steps:

 1. Fork and clone both repositories
 2. Back-end: Run `bundle install` to require all dependencies